-6.4 Clock Abstraction
+7.4 Clock Abstraction

 In order to perform finite-state model checking of timed state machine properties we introduce clock variables, applying the well-known abstraction techniques introduced in Section 5.
 Given a timed state machine s with timers $t_i \in T$ and current time \hat{t} the auxiliary variables are called clock variables; let C denote the set of all these x_i .
-Now we take AUX to be the set of all these clock variables together with all original variables used in s with exception of the timers, that is,
+Observe that, since \hat{t} is an ideal clock, x_i satisfies where z denotes physical time.